AppZung/react-native-code-push/docs/api-js.md

 1. `null` if there is no update available.
 This can occur in the following scenarios:

-    1. The configured deployment doesn't contain any releases, and therefore, nothing to update.
+    1. The configured release channel doesn't contain any releases, and therefore, nothing to update.
-    2. The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
+    2. The latest release within the configured release channel is targeting a different binary version than what you're currently running (either older or newer).
-    3. The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.
+    3. The currently running app already has the latest release from the configured release channel, and therefore, doesn't need it again.
-    4. The latest release within the configured deployment is currently marked as disabled, and therefore, isn't allowed to be downloaded.
+    4. The latest release within the configured release channel is currently marked as disabled, and therefore, isn't allowed to be downloaded.
-    5. The latest release within the configured deployment is in an "active rollout" state, and the requesting device doesn't fall within the percentage of users who are eligible for it.
+    5. The latest release within the configured release channel is in an "active rollout" state, and the requesting device doesn't fall within the percentage of users who are eligible for it.

 2. A [`RemotePackage`](#remotepackage) instance which represents an available update that can be inspected and/or subsequently downloaded.